zapier/zapier-platform/packages/cli/README-source.md

 ### Shorthand HTTP Requests

-For simple HTTP requests that do not require special pre or post processing, you can specify the HTTP options as an object literal in your app definition.
+For simple HTTP requests that do not require special pre- or post-processing, you can specify the HTTP options as an object literal in your app definition.

 This features: